norbertkiszka/orangerigol/README.md

 - Rigol DHO804
 - Rigol DHO802

+## Requirements

+This build script currenty only works on a Debian 12 "bookworm" as a host system.

 ## How to use it?

-As for now, it requires Debian 12 to run this script.
-Other distros are planned.

 Clone repository: